 The title of most powerful drag found on a readily available, ‘small size’ spinning reel belongs to the Kastking Sharky III which offers 33lb of drag on a 1000 size reel that weighs just 7.6oz.

 While the Sharky III has a powerful drag.
 It is not a reel I usually recommend.
 It is slightly larger than most 1000 sizes, more a 2000 or even 2500 size.
 It is designed to fish 6 to 8lb line.

-It should go without saying, that 33lb of drag is quite insane on such a small reel, there are very real reasons why other more established brands usually max out at 11lb on small reels.
-It is about the maximum what such thin and lightweight materials can handle without getting damaged.
+It should go without saying, that 33lb of drag is an insane amount on such a small reel, there are very real reasons why more established brands usually max out at 11lb on similar size reels.
+Such heavy drag pressures simply put too much strain on the lightweight frame and gearing.

 Mainstream ultralight spinning reels with massive drags?

-The Mitchell 300 is another lightweight reels which claims to offer 14lb of drag.
+The Mitchell 300 is another lightweight reel that claims to offer 14lb of drag.
 It actually weighs in at 6.8oz which is the lightest of the three, but also with the lowest capacity.
-It has been a while, since I have tried a Mitchell reel I personally would buy, and the 300 is not a exception.
+It has been a while, since I have tried a Mitchell reel I personally would buy, and the 300 is not an exception.
 If you must have 14lb of drag, I feel the Abu is better.